The Agent is available in Customer Studio when you build or edit an audience.

 Create an audience of customers who added items to their cart in the last 30 days but did not complete an order. -

-Review the audience definition the Agent creates in the visual builder.
+Review the audience definition in the visual builder.

 -